devopsacademyau/academy/classes/03class/docker/README.md

-# Docker
+# Introduction to Containers

 This class is an introduction to Containers and Docker.
 The main goal is to explain the purpose of containers, the benefits and how to use it.
-We'll also take a look into how the AWs ECS Service works and it's purpose.
+We'll also take a look into how the AWS ECS Service works and its purpose.

 ***Contents***